Division of Bradfield: History

 In the 2022 federal election, Voices of Bradfield-endorsed independent candidate Nicolette Boele slashed the Liberal margin in the seat from 16.56% to 4.23%, turning Bradfield into a marginal seat on a two-candidate preferred basis for the first time in its history, amid the collapse of Liberal support in the North Shore.
 The swing against the Liberals was enough to drop the Liberal margin in a "traditional" two-party contest with Labor to 56 percent, the first time the seat has been marginal against Labor.
 The Liberal primary vote plummeted to 45.05%, the first time the Liberal Party received less than 50% of the primary vote in Bradfield.
 The Liberals lost 15.28% of their primary vote, the largest swing in the country.

 In the 2025 Australian federal election, Boele ran in the seat again, while the Liberal party selected Gisele Kapterian after the retirement of Paul Fletcher.
 The count was extremely close between Boele and Kapterian.
 On election night, the ABC projected that Boele would win the seat, but in the following week, postal votes favoured Kapterian, resulting in the ABC calling the seat for her.
 Declaration votes shifted the momentum once again, returning the seat to doubt.
 On 19 May, Boele was declared the provisional winner, beating Kapterian by fewer than 50 votes.
-The Australian Electoral Commission immediately announced it would undertake an official and full distribution of preferences to determine the winner.
+The Australian Electoral Commission immediately announced it would undertake an official recount and full distribution of preferences to determine the winner.
 After the full distribution of preferences was completed on 4 June, Boele was declared to have won the seat by 26 votes.
 The Liberal Party challenged the result in the High Court as Court of Disputed Returns; but, after both parties had had an opportunity to re-scrutinise the ballot papers, it conceded that Boele had won by 26 votes.